hfreeman2008/android_core_framework/README.md

 Most of the time is for mobile phone development, but also for vehicle-mounted, pos machine, law enforcement recorder and other products.

-My development experience is focus on the app, framework(Java layers).
+My development experience is focus on the app, framework(Java,c,c++ layers).
 And familiar with sh scripts, Android compilation, and configuration.

 In college(2008)：